Alertbase docs

 Good SEO alert

-Alert me when the title, meta description, canonical URL, or robots instructions change on this page.
+Alert me when the title, meta description, canonical URL, robots instructions, social metadata, structured data, link counts, or missing image alt text change on this page.

 Teams, sharing, and API access